 I’m aiming for a resilient, frugal and empathetic Web.

-I consider technologies as a means to an end, and as such we will have to discuss and challenge our shared goals regularly.
+I consider technologies as a means to an end, and as such we will have to challenge our shared intentions regularly.
+I use to work in an iterative and incremental way, re-evaluating the produced value based on concrete feedback.

 - Helping a team to grow up on a technical side, bringing my experience of an open and collaborative culture,

-- developing quality websites with a tiny perimeter but a great value for end users,
+- developing quality websites with a tiny perimeter but relevant value for end users,

 - taking care of the inclusivity of a product, from user experience to accessibility to performances and so on,

-- working from home when I need to achieve highly focused tasks.
+- working from home when I need to achieve highly focused tasks and meeting people when it is necessary,

 That list is definitely not restrictive, let’s discuss.